bill790/atdocs/hardware/imx6ul.md

 Expanding the i.MX 6 series, the i.MX 6UltraLite is a high performance, ultra-efficient processor family featuring an advanced implementation of a single ARM® Cortex®-A7 core.
 The Pico variant is pin-compatible with the Intel® Edison for sensors and low-speed I/O, but also adds additional expansion possibilities for multimedia and connectivity, giving you cutting edge technology that can easily be expanded and implemented for IoT designs.

+Expanding the i.MX 6 series, the i.MX 6UltraLite is a high performance, ultra-efficient processor family featuring an advanced implementation of a single ARM® Cortex®-A7 core.
+The Pico variant is pin-compatible with the Intel® Edison for sensors and low-speed I/O, but also adds additional expansion possibilities for multimedia and connectivity, giving you cutting edge technology that can easily be expanded and implemented for IoT designs.
 ![](https://developer.android.google.cn/things/images/nxp-pico7-board.png) ![](https://developer.android.google.cn/things/images/nxp-spriot-board.png) ![](https://developer.android.google.cn/things/images/nxp-argon-board.png)

 ## Flashing the image

+## 烧录映象

 * * *

+Before you begin flashing, you will need the following items in addition to your board:

 Before you begin flashing, you will need the following items in addition to your board: